 Dorothy – “To tackle teenage pregnancy, and school dropouts, more education about sexual and reproductive health and rights is needed.’’

 Dorothy and Jessy recently met with EU decision-makers and shared their recommendations as to how the EU can support young people in Uganda to tackle the challenges they’re facing.
 They include:

-The EU should strengthen its cooperation with the Government of Uganda to prioritise sexual and reproductive health services that are easily accessible to young people wherever they are, by developing youth-friendly corners, so that young people, wherever they are, can access health services, including sexual and reproductive health services, that are appropriate, adequate, confidential, and affordable.
+- Strengthen its cooperation with the Government of Uganda to prioritise sexual and reproductive health services that are easily accessible to young people wherever they are, by developing youth-friendly corners, so that young people, wherever they are, can access health services, including sexual and reproductive health services, that are appropriate, adequate, confidential, and affordable.